elixir-ecto/postgrex/README.md

 %Postgrex.Result{command: :insert, columns: nil, rows: nil, num_rows: 1}}
 ```

+## Disclaimer

+Postgrex is currently on 0.x beta releases.
+We are heading towards a stable release but, until then, the API may still change.
+Here is our roadmap (subject to change):

+  * 0.10 - will change Postgrex to use [db_connection](https://github.com/fishcakez/db_connection).
+This means better performance by copying less data between processes, faster encoding/decoding, support for transactions blocks, the ability to use both Poolboy and Sojourn as pools out of the box, and more.

 ## Features

   * Automatic decoding and encoding of Elixir values to and from PostgreSQL's binary format